SublimeText/AdvancedNewFile/README.md

 `shift+super+alt+n`: In addition to creating the folders specified, new folders will also contain an `__init__.py` file.

 ## Settings
+Default settings can be seen by navigating to `Preferences -> Packages Settings -> AdvancedNewFile - Default`.
+To modify the default settings, navigate to `Preferences -> Packages Settings -> AdvancedNewFile -> User`.

 `alias`:

 A dictionary that contains a set of aliases tied to a directory.
 For more information, see [Aliases](https://github.com/skuroda/Sublime-AdvancedNewFile#aliases)